exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 and [Log4j](https://en.wikipedia.org/wiki/Log4Shell) often lie dormant in systems for years, waiting to be exploited.

-So how can we know whether to trust an imported software library?
+So how can we know to trust an imported software library?
 Well, we could review every single line of a given dependency ourselves.
-But going to that extreme takes away all the complexity-abstraction value, and will have us feeling like are in
+But going to that extreme takes away all the complexity-abstraction value, and will have us feeling like we are in
 [one of Borges' short stories](https://en.wikipedia.org/wiki/On_Exactitude_in_Science).
-While it is not feasible to eliminate all vulnerabilities, there is an open-source solution to quickly scan an application for dependencies with *known* vulnerabilities.
+While it is not feasible to eliminate all vulnerabilities absolutely, there is an open-source solution to quickly scan an application for dependencies with *known* vulnerabilities.

-## OWASP Dependency-check how-to
+##### OWASP Dependency-check how-to

 In light of this situation,
 I wanted to share how I recently added